inchmeal/inchmeal.github.io/app/_posts/2015-07-16-how-to-prove-it-ch-1-sec-1.markdown

 ### Summary

 - Logical Operators \\( \lor \land \lnot \\)
-- Argument - And argument is true if its conclusion is true given that all of the premises given are true.
+- Argument - An argument is true if its conclusion is true given that all of the premises given are true.

 <hr/>